 - Line a baking sheet with parchment paper.
-With a small scoop or spoon, scoop a portion of the dough, then roll it into balls with your hands, pressing lightly as needed so that the balls hold together.
-Arrange the balls on the baking sheet.
-Repeating with remaining dough.
+With a small scoop or spoon, scoop a portion of the dough, then roll it into a ball with your hands, pressing lightly as needed so that the ball holds together.
+Place the ball on the baking sheet.
+Repeat with remaining dough.
 (You will have about 12 truffles total, depending upon how large you roll them.)
-Place in the freezer and allow them to firm up for 10-15 minutes.
+Place in the freezer and allow them to firm up for 10 to 15 minutes.

 - Meanwhile, place the chopped chocolate in a heatproof bowl, then set that bowl over a pan of simmering (not boiling) water.
 Make sure that the bottom of the bowl and the water do not touch.
 Melt the chocolate, stirring often.
 When the chocolate is almost completely melted but you can still see a few pieces, remove the bowl from the pan.
 Add the coconut oil and stir until smooth and glossy, letting the residual heat of the chocolate melt the mixture the rest of the way.

-Store leftovers in an airtight container in the refrigerator for 2 weeks, at room temperature for 1 week, or freeze for several months.
+- TO FREEZE: Place truffles in an airtight freezer-safe storage container in the freezer for up to 3 months.
 Set out at room temperature for a few minutes prior to serving.

 Join today and start saving your favorite recipes